Heinz bought by Warren Buffett's Berkshire Hathaway for $28bn

 Mr Buffett's Berkshire Hathaway company and private equity firm 3G have agreed to take over the food company, famous for its ketchup and baked beans.

 In a statement, Heinz called the deal "historic", and the largest to date in the food industry.

 Shares in Heinz soared nearly 20% in New York to hit the $72.50 price being offered.

 And Class A shares in Berkshire Hathaway rose 1% to $149,240 a share - a record closing high.

 The takeover has been approved by the company's board, but still needs to be voted on by shareholders.

 "The Heinz brand is one of the most respected brands in the global food industry and this historic transaction provides tremendous value to Heinz shareholders," said Heinz chairman, president and chief executive William Johnson.

-"We look forward to partnering with Berkshire Hathaway and 3G Capital, both greatly respected investors, in what will be an exciting new chapter in the history of Heinz."'Sage of Omaha'
+"We look forward to partnering with Berkshire Hathaway and 3G Capital, both greatly respected investors, in what will be an exciting new chapter in the history of Heinz."

 The deal will marry one of the best-known brands in the food industry with one of the US's most famous businessmen.

 Mr Buffett is one of the richest men in the world, having amassed a multi-billion-dollar fortune over decades of investing.
 His investment expertise has earned him the nickname "the sage of Omaha".